In the Digital Age, customers and partners can connect with each other in new ways. This brings a fundamental shift in how business value is created.

 To unlock exponential growth, companies need to enable and empower the flow of value among other parties.
 Platforms are the vehicle for enabling these connections.

 Pipe thinking can and does coexist with platform thinking.
 They're useful for different things.
 The trick is to be clear on which type of thinking you're using and why.

 Are you talking about platforms while still using a pipes mindset?
 Look out for notions like “we’ll distribute our products via this platform.”

 Platform thinking means focusing on enabling others to co-create value, not just delivering value for them to consume.

 Enable others to create value

-What are examples of pipe and platform thinking in your business today?
-Apply as many examples as you can think of.
+What are examples of pipes and platform thinking in your business today?